holmesv3/nitf-rs/README.md

 There is no logic built around the inputs yet (in progress)

 ## New from last version (that I remember)
-- Added a `sicd` module and feature flag for including `serde` to parse sicd metadata. (only active on `crates.io` branch)
+- Added a `sicd` metadata parsing capability

 If you have questions, would like to contribute, or would like to request something be added, you can ask on [this Discord server](https://discord.gg/Kg7NwN4XgS), or create an issue.

 ## Next in line
-- Might rework the top-level segment definitions
-  - Feels like the functionality of everything is too deep
-  - Shift the current `subheader` and `Datasegment` stuff a level down, provide more utility at the `nitf.___` level
+- Improve documentation, examples
 - Now that some basic `enum`/`struct`'s are in place, can begin to define within interface functions
   - First goal is going to be to read different types of data from an image segment for `P` IMODE value
   - ...
 Then think about how to do other values for `IMODE`